 When driving on New Zealand roads it is a good idea to drive to the conditions and take a little time to plan ahead.
-For some tips on wet weather driving in New Zealand take a look below.
+For our top 11 tips on wet weather driving in New Zealand take a look below.

 The most important thing you can do in wet weather is stay in control of your vehicle.
 Having made sure the steering and brakes are serviced regularly on your vehicle, as a driver you can improve your handling and reaction times by slowing down and driving more cautiously than usual.